Retirement: Life after retirement

 Retirement might coincide with important life changes; a retired worker might move to a new location, for example a retirement community (Kamal et al., 2024), thereby having less frequent contact with their previous social context and adopting a new lifestyle.
 Often retirees volunteer for charities and other community organizations.
 Tourism is a common marker of retirement and for some becomes a way of life, such as for so-called grey nomads.
 Some retired people even choose to go and live in warmer climates in what is known as retirement migration.

-It has been found that Americans have six lifestyle choices as they age: continuing to work full-time, continuing to work part-time, retiring from work and becoming engaged in a variety of leisure activities, retiring from work and becoming involved in a variety of recreational and leisure activities, retiring from work and later returning to work part-time, and retiring from work and later returning to work full-time.
+It has been found that Americans have six lifestyle choices as they age: continuing to work full-time, continuing to work part-time, retiring from work and becoming engaged in a variety of leisure activities, retiring from work and becoming involved in a variety of recreational and leisure activities, retiring from work and later returning to work full-time, and retiring from work and later returning to work part-time.
 An important note to make from these lifestyle definitions are that four of the six involve working.
 America is facing an important demographic change in that the Baby Boomer generation is now reaching retirement age.
 This poses two challenges: whether there will be a sufficient number of skilled workers in the work force, and whether the current pension programs will be sufficient to support the growing number of retired people.
 The reasons that some people choose to never retire, or to return to work after retiring include not only the difficulty of planning for retirement but also wages and fringe benefits, expenditure of physical and mental energy, production of goods and services, social interaction, and social status may interact to influence an individual's work force participation decision.